lcf/BasicCRM/README.md

     2. error if users limit for the company subscription is reached
     3. associates user with the company
     4. adds user to the collection of users belonging to it
+* there is a way to switch administrator for the company to a user referenced by id
+1. error if the user referenced by id is not a member of the company
+2. removes admin rights from the current user
+3. grants admin privileges to the new user

 Subscription plan
 -----------------